 No doubt feeling the pressure from EMPI, VW started the ‘Formula Vee’ accessory range in 1966 with simple ‘FV 1300’, ‘FV 1500’ stripe kits (often applied across the engine covers and available in Gold, Black or White) and the range being expanded each year.
 It included ‘Mag’ or ‘GT Mag Type’ (magnesium alloy ‘Riviera’ sourced) sports wheels (US), walnut sports gear shift with Wolfsburg emblem, side stripes, Walnut instrument panel and tachometer, walnut shift knobs, Formula Vee decal and badges, ‘rallye’ ‘walnut’ steering wheel and ‘rallye’ shocks, double-tone ‘fanfare’ air horn, front hood air scoop, taper tip exhaust pipes, bumper over-riders.
 Options varied.

 In the USA Formula Vee magnesium alloy wheels were manufactured by Whitney Industries, Inc., designed by partner/owner Michael Gibbons and made for the Riviera Motors of Oregon owned Volkswagen Dealerships in 1968.
 Later made available to all US VW Dealers as part of the Formula Vee range – listed as the ‘GT Mag Type’.
+The casting was done by Pacific Light Metals Foundry from A356-T6 tempered alloy, a special aluminum-magnesium-beryllium-titanium alloy – lightweight and very strong.
 From 1972 Superior Industries ‘Turtlebacks’ were available.